AbdAlftahSalem/Thunder-CLI/README.md

 - Components for Application (e.g., animated widgets, snackbar)
 - Constants (e.g., colors, strings)
 - Translations (e.g., localization service, strings)
+- Publish app to GitHub
+- Open the folder in VS code

 To create a new module, use the following command: